 What about eligibility for the Citi Double Cash?

-I’d argue the Citi® Double Cash Card (review) is the single most lucrative Citi credit card, given that you can potentially earn up to two cents or two ThankYou points per dollar spent (after paying your bill).
+I’d argue the Citi® Double Cash Card (review) is the single most lucrative Citi credit card, given that you can potentially earn up to two ThankYou points per dollar spent (after paying your bill).
+That makes it one of the best cards for everyday spending.

 How does applying for that card fit into an overall Citi strategy?
 Well, the Citi Double Cash doesn’t have a welcome bonus (presumably given how lucrative it otherwise is), so you can apply for this card without it impacting your eligibility for any other Citi cards.